mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

   as value. **Note** that it should be encoded to escape URL specific characters.
 For example to use `America/New_York` query parameter should be `<grafanaAppUrl>/api/plugins/mahendrapaipuri-dashboardreporter-app/resources/report?dashUid=<UID of dashboard>&timeZone=America%2FNew_York`

+- Query field for dashboard mode is `timeFormat` and it takes a value in [Golang time layout](https://pkg.go.dev/time#Layout) as value. **Note** that it should be encoded to escape URL specific characters.
+For example to use `Monday, 02-Jan-06 15:04:05 MST` query parameter should be `<grafanaAppUrl>/api/plugins/mahendrapaipuri-dashboardreporter-app/resources/report?dashUid=<UID of dashboard>&timeFormat=Monday%2C+02-Jan-06+15%3A04%3A05+MST`

 Besides there are **two** special query parameters available namely: